monoscope-tech/apitoolkit-landing/blog/how-to-prevent-sending-sensitive-data-to-apitoolkit-during-integration/index.md

 ### Frequently Questioned Answers

 **1. What happens if Clients accidentally send their sensitive data during integration?**
 If sensitive data is accidentally sent during integration, there is no consequence.
-However, clients may feel uncomfortable with APIToolkit having access to these details.
+However, clients may feel uncomfortable with monoscope having access to these details.
 It's crucial to prioritize data security to maintain trust and uphold ethical standards.

 **2. Are there any trade-offs or limitations to using our redaction features?**
 There are no trade-offs or limitations associated with using our redaction features.
 The redaction features, including built-in redaction and custom control using JSONPath expressions, provide a secure way to mask sensitive information without compromising the integrity or functionality of the integration.